Links to short essays on this website and a list of more extended writings on various aspects of Gustav Mahler’s life and music.

-A performance of music conducted by Gustav Mahler often incorporated his textural revisions, including changes to the instrumentation.
+A performance conducted by Gustav Mahler of the music of other composers often incorporated his textural revisions, including changes to the instrumentation.
 Mahler called these revisions Retuschen, and this German word has been retained here because of the lack of an equally elegant equivalent in English.
-It is a word adapted from the French retouche and is roughly translatable as “retouchings."
+It is a word adapted from the French retouche and is roughly translatable as “retouchings”.

 Summary of the Thesis

-David Pickett's doctoral thesis is a study of Gustav Mahler’s interpretative style as a conductor of the symphonic repertoire which focuses particularly on his instrumental Retuschen.
-Mahler’s performance practice as a conductor is related to his own concert career, the interpretations of his close predecessors, contemporaries and successors, studies of his concert repertoire, his conducting technique and rehearsal methods.
+My doctoral thesis is a study of Gustav Mahler’s interpretative style as a conductor of the symphonic repertoire and focuses particularly on his Retuschen in the concert repertoire.
+In it Mahler’s performance practice as a conductor is related to his own concert career, the interpretations of his close predecessors, contemporaries and successors, studies of his concert repertoire, his conducting technique and rehearsal methods.

 A catalogue is included of sixty sources from public and private collections in Europe and America comprising scores and orchestral parts of works by Bach, Beethoven, Bruckner, Mozart, Schubert, Schumann, Smetana and Wagner.
 Description, analysis and comparison of these sources is supplemented by contemporary accounts of Mahler’s conducting.
 Both primary and secondary sources are employed to establish the relative importance of the scores and orchestral parts and to assign dates when they were used by Mahler.